rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/fightcodegame.png" %}

-Program virtual battle bots and climb the leaderboard: “fightcodegame.com is a free-to-play game and you can create as many robots as you'd like.
+Program virtual battle bots and climb the leaderboard: “fightcodegame.com is a free-to-play game and you can create as many robots as you’d like.
 <br />
 “Coding your robots is very easy and should be natural if you’ve ever had any JavaScript experience.”<br />
 _“Battle against 26,532 other robots”_